“Every race is an opportunity and some skills will be sharpened from it

 Image Source: Tokyo Marathon

 One of my friends will be running the Tokyo Marathon this weekend, March 3, 2019.
-She has put a lot of time, training and racing the last couple of years for this series.
-All the hard work runners put in to accomplish a remarkable achievement like this is something to be celebrated for – BIG time!
-I’m super excited for her and will be cheering from thousands of miles away.
+All the hard work runners put in to accomplish a remarkable achievement like this series is something to be celebrated for – BIG time!
+I’m super excited for her and will be cheering from thousands of miles away, as she is going for her Sixth Star!

-At this point, my target goal is to complete all Six Marathon Majors in 2020, with Boston and London left in the series.
-It may seem far, yet I’m sure it will soon be here in no time!
+My target is to complete all Six Marathon Majors in 2020, with Boston and London left in the series.
+However, with both events scheduled in the same month (one week apart), I will probably not take that risk.

 Each time I plan for travel, setting an alert for airfare price changes is always a helpful tool for me.
 In most cases, I use Expedia and was fortunate to have found the best deals on flights for this trip.